Scientific Research Red Light Therapy

 • Population: Dementia patients.

-• Intervention: Repeated tNIR therapy at home.
+• Intervention: Repeated tNIR treatments at home.

-• Strength/limitation: Real-world consistency; not blinded RCT.
+• Strengths/limitations: Real-world setting; not a blinded RCT.

 3. Gaggi NL, et al. Enhancing sleep, wakefulness, and cognition with photobiomodulation (2025 review)